-For mothers, the bond with our child starts at conception as we start making plans for their birth and imagining a future marking all the special milestones with them.
+For mothers, the bond with our child may start at conception or when we first lay eyes on our precious child and imagining a future marking all the special milestones with them.

 Then our precious child dies.
 Our lives are changed forever.
 Some parents describe it like a bomb exploding.
 It destroys the comfortable world we knew and replaces it with a strange world that we don't recognise and with no road maps to guide us through our pain, sadness and despair.